Qbase-Foundation/bitcore-qbase/README.md

 "allowedOriginRegexp": "^https://<yoursubdomain>\\.<yourdomain>\\.<yourTLD>$",
 ````

-Copy the following into a file named raven.conf and place it in ~/.ravencore/data
+Copy the following into a file named rito.conf and place it in ~/.ritocore/data
 ````json
 server=1
 whitelist=127.0.0.1